Magi2B0y/NewNotes/README.md

 ### 1. Added the secure folder function

-enter in secure folder through inputing the password  (Hard coding: 123456)
+enter in secure folder through inputing the password  (password is hard coding: 123456)

 ### 2. Optimized the time when the note was modified